julianchurchill/text-adventure/README.md

 Story (Part 2)

-- Intro text
-  - Display on game start/entering a room and follow up with normal room description.
-  "Staring up at the town sign swinging across the gate above you realise it has been many years since you were last here.
-The town itself looks quiet but not how you left it.
-It looks almost defeated."
-    - DONE Deserialisation of 'location text to show on enter:'
-    - DONE Location.contextualText() returns text set with setTextForFirstEntry() until Location is notified that it has been left, then it returns ""
-    - DONE Current location should be notified by Model when it is left.
-    - DONE Model should query current location for available contextual text.
-    - DONE Presenter should prepend contextual text from model to room description.
 - Return to the town (Perpetuity?) - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
 - Bella Constantine lives!
 In a far away hideout plotting her revenge on you...
 - Another town/village - Ubiquity?
 Subdued by Bella to serve her - the future of the old town...